the-chicken-leg/bigPDF/README.md

 ![Explorer](/images/explorer.png)

-# How to make big PDFs
+# Make big PDFs

 Open the "Make big PDFs.exe" file, and choose from which folder you would like to make a big PDF.
+You can run this program periodically to create new big-PDFs when work instructions are updated.

+![CLI](/images/command_line.png)

 Windows Defender might warn about viruses - there are no viruses.

-![CLI](/images/command_line.png)